PDPsi

 Chapter President

-Welcome to the official website of Cornell University’s Pi Delta Psi Fraternity, Inc., Kappa Chapter.
-Pi Delta Psi was founded in 1994, and Cornell’s very own Kappa Chapter was chartered in 1997 on the principles of academic achievement, cultural awareness, righteousness, and friendship and loyalty.
+Welcome to the official website of Pi Delta Psi, Fraternity Inc., Kappa Chapter at Cornell University.
+Pi Delta Psi was founded in 1994 at Binghamton University, and Cornell’s very own Kappa Chapter was chartered in 1998 on our four pillars of Academic Achievement, Cultural Awareness, Righteousness, and Friendship and Loyalty.

-If you want to learn more about our organization, feel free to check out the rest of this website and our Facebook and Instagram pages.
-To learn more about Pi Delta Psi on a national level, check out the Pi Delta Psi national website.
-If you have any questions, don’t hesitate to reach out to any active brothers or alumni to learn more about who we are.
+To learn more about our organization, feel free to explore the rest of our website and follow us on Instagram.
+To learn more about Pi Delta Psi on a national level, please visit the Pi Delta Psi national website.
+If you have any questions or would like to learn more, feel free to reach out to me, any of our active brothers, or our alumni.
+We would love to connect and share what Pi Delta Psi means to us.

 Equal Education and Employment Opportunity (EEEO) Statement